Unsolved Problems

 The first few meals my freshman year I was stunned by the critical messages subtly housed within the framework of prayer.
 Then I became angry, and revolted by not bowing my head.
 This small rebellion was soon called out in a pre-meal prayer.
 But by my second year at that dinner table, I just tuned it all out and thought my own thoughts.
 I would be brought back to reality by the scraping of chairs indicating that the lecture disguised as a holy petition was over.
 The only result of this was that I made a firm promise to my young self to NEVER engage in grace.

 I soon forgot about the background for my discomfort, and was left with only a vague feeling of unease when in the presence of those engaged in saying grace.
 It took a sincerely grateful couple for me to be willing to dig deep, and find out what the problem really was.
-At seventy-seven I could at last be free of those 13 year-old prejudices, but more than that, I was made aware that there is a great deal more freedom to fight for --- if only I am willing.
+At my age I could at last be free of those 13 year-old prejudices, but more than that, I was made aware that there is a great deal more freedom to fight for --- if only I am willing.